Arkans428/SIM7600G-H-Serial-Audio/CellDialer/README.md

 This project is designed for use with the **SIMCOM SIM7600G-H** modem.
 It assumes you have two serial interfaces configured for the modem:
 - One serial interface for AT command communication.
 - One serial interface for audio data transmission.
-- If you are missing the serial audio port, you may need to change your USB PID configuration of the modem.
+- If you encounter errors stating it can't find the serial ports, you may need to change your USB PID configuration of the modem.
 Open the AT Command or modem port if unavailable and enter:
   ```bash
   AT+CUSBPIDSWITCH=9001,1,1
   ```